 Understanding Data Modeling

 Data modelling fundamentally focuses on data issues.
 Compared to class models, which explore both behaviour and data, data models are much more likely to provide the correct answer to data issues.
 We use data models to better understand the data requirements needed to support business processes.
-Every process of data modeling starts with requirement gathering.
+Every process of data modeling starts with requirements elicitation.
 As we progress from this initial stage to the actual database to be used for the information system, we encounter three different types of data models.

 Three Main Types of Data Models